-So the demand is there, but how can your facility attract residents and keep occupancy high?
+So, the demand is there, but how can your facility attract residents and keep occupancy levels high?

-Why would a family choose your nursing home over the one down the street?
+Why would a family choose your nursing home over another one in the same vicinity?

 1. Build Trust (Online)